 As a late teen, my Dad worked at a general store near where he grew up.
 I believe that he did the 'catch-all' jobs and one of his duties included delivering chickens in the neighborhood.
 As an adult, he would frequently stop by to visit with his former boss and store owner, Mr. Wallace.

 One afternoon, 9-year old me went with him on one of those store visits and I wasn't really looking forward to it.
 There usually wouldn't be any customers inside and all of the doors & windows stayed open as there was no air conditioning.
 I would dutifully stand beside my Dad as he leaned against the counter as they talked about the different characters in the neighborhood.

 This time, I saw a spinner rack to the left of the entrance way behind the open door...
 I guess it had never occurred to me to turn around... and I made a bee line for it.
 I'm sure there would've been a sprinkling of DC, Marvel, Gold Key, and Archie titles but it was Worlds Finest #240 I picked up to thumb through.
 I had just hit the midway point when Mr. Wallace's voice boomed across the room, "This ain't no library, ya' know!!"
 I'm sure he was joking (in fact my Dad was kind of laughing at the situation) but it sure sounded pretty serious to my 9-year old ears.
 I quickly closed the issue and gave it to Dad to purchase... and I'm glad he did.

-My interest in collecting comics waned as I got older and moved toward drumming.
-Purchasing gear isn't cheap ya' know!
+My interest in collecting comics was replaced by music & drumming as I got into my mid-teens.
+Purchasing gear isn't cheap ya' know so I diverted all of my meager savings to that!
 Somewhere along the way, my official first comic got lost in the shuffle and that should've been the end of the story.